-Although the NALC effort is a national event, much of the food donated in the Jacksonville area will directly benefit the Second Harvest North Florida, which provides food to nearly 400 community programs such as church pantries, soup kitchens, homeless shelters and senior citizen centers in 18 counties.
+Although the NALC effort is a national event, much of the food donated in the Jacksonville area will directly benefit the Nourishment Network North Florida, which provides food to nearly 400 community programs such as church pantries, soup kitchens, homeless shelters and senior citizen centers in 18 counties.
 The NALC Food Drive also provides much-needed food during the typically lean summer months when children are not in school.

 This will be the 19th annual "Stamp Out Hunger," which is the largest one-day food drive in the United States.
 Residents receive a postcard reminder in their mailbox during the week leading up to the event.
 They are asked to leave nonperishable food donations in bags or boxes by their mailboxes, which will be picked up by their Postal Service letter carriers as they deliver mail on their routes.
 Publix has donated bags that will be distributed to mailboxes throughout north Florida, but any bag or box can be used.

 "While this drive is a lot of extra work for the carriers, they realize where the food is going - here in Jacksonville - and how much of an impact it makes," said Bob Henning, president of the local NALC branch.
 "All the motivation we need is to walk into the food bank this time of year, when kids are getting out of school, and know that we are helping keep the shelves full.
 When our carriers deliver the mail, they see hungry families on their routes.
 This drive is a way to help those families."